What would funding the OAHP do?

-July 7, 2017 update: Today, the Oregon House and Senate passed HB 3249 creating the Oregon Agricultural Heritage Program, the state’s first voluntary farm and natural resource conservation program.
+July 7, 2017: The Oregon House and Senate passed HB 3249 creating the Oregon Agricultural Heritage Program, the state’s first voluntary farm and natural resource conservation program.

 Oregon’s rich agricultural heritage and diverse farm and ranch lands have drawn people to the state for more than 150 years.
 These “working lands” are the cornerstone

 For forty years, Oregon’s unique land use system has helped protect working landscapes.
 Even with a strong economic position and state protections, farms and ranch productivity is increasingly challenged by rising production costs, loss of processing facilities, fragmentation through new land uses, conversion to non-farm uses, complex regulations, and planning for generational transfers.

 Governor Brown’s office convened a group of landowners, conservation and agricultural organizations and agencies to work with landowners, tribal governments, agencies and interested organizations to identify voluntary tools to help landowners maintain working farms and ranches while providing incentives and support for conservation benefits on those lands.
 The result of this effort is the proposed Oregon Agricultural Heritage Program (OAHP).